vaginessa/dns-wiki/Home.md

 Installation
 -------------

+A general discussion platform can be found [here on XDA](http://forum.xda-developers.com/showthread.php?t=1957231).
+Use the GitHub platform for issue reports.

 * Temporarily enable "Unknown sources" in your settings.
-* Download the latest release from GitHub or F-Droid.
+* Download the latest release from [Google Play Store](https://play.google.com/store/apps/details?id=dev.ukanth.ufirewall), [GitHub](https://github.com/ukanth/afwall/releases) or [F-Droid](https://f-droid.org/repository/browse/?fdid=dev.ukanth.ufirewall).
 * Delete any previous version of the AFWall+ app, an upgrade from an existent installation is also possible.
-* Delete any remnant application directory from /sdcard/afwall/ or similar.
+* Delete any remnant application directory from <code>/sdcard0/afwall/</code> or similar.
 * Install the newest version.

 Enjoy and profit.
 Contribute to the project with pull requests!